Economic diplomacy: Trump administration strategies

 The Trump administration believed that previous bilateral relationships between the US and China did not benefit the US enough, so it decided to pursue a mostly unilateral attitude towards interacting with China.
 This new perspective became official on Oct.
 4, 2018, when Vice President Pence spoke out about how China would be pressured by the United States to change its stance on a variety of issues, including discriminatory trade barriers, forced technology transfer between US and Chinese companies, and militarization of outposts in the South China Sea.
 According to Brookings, the Trump administration seems to have an inconsistent high-level strategy, which resulted in US government agencies creating their own strategies for interacting with China.

 In particular, the Trump administration has targeted asserted unfair treatment in trade and investment policies.
 For instance, China requires foreign firms to make investments through creating joint ventures with Chinese companies—especially within the telecom, finance and auto industries—and subsequent transfer of technology to the domestic companies.
 This can undermine the intellectual property rights of these foreign firms.
 Furthermore, an estimated one-third of the Chinese economy consists of state-owned enterprises that can be given preferential treatment by Chinese banks and government.
 Some of these institutions seem to be pursuing strategic investments globally, including in free-market nations such as the US.
 Thus, America and other nations are urging China to eliminate favoritism for their local companies within its domestic market.

 Since 2016, the US has executed multiple actions towards China in response to the above issues.
 First, the government has implemented tariffs on a variety of imports, such as photographic films.
 Also, it has heavily scrutinized Chinese-based companies that have committed economic offenses against US interests.
 For example, the US Department of Commerce almost fined the Chinese telecom company ZTE for violating US-Iranian sanctions.
 However, Trump blocked this decision because he thought too many Chinese jobs would be lost, excessively impacting US-China relations.
 While this displays the administration's ability to tackle any economic issues arising with China, it also exemplifies how inconsistent such reactions might be.
 The US also withdrew from some agreements intended to contain Chinese economic expansion, such as the Trans-Pacific Partnership.

 While some believe that the Trump administration's tariffs on China may help defend American economic interests, others argue that it would escalate trade barriers between these nations and cause negative effects within the US.
-According to Forbes, US tariffs might be raised to impact over $200 billion worth of imports, including consumer goods and smart products (LEDs, thermometers etc).
+According to Forbes, US tariffs might be raised to impact over $200 billion worth of imports, including consumer goods and smart products (LEDs, thermometers).